Staffbase/gha-workflows/README.md

       docker-build-target: "any target"
       # optional: name of the docker image, default: private/<repository_name>
       docker-image: <your-image>
+      # optional: path to the Dockerfile, default: ./Dockerfile
+      docker-file: <path-to-Dockerfile>
       # optional: files which should be updated for dev
       gitops-dev: |-
         your files